 1) When will I receive my starter pack?

-Starter packs are mailed out around 2 weeks before the event.
-If
+Starter packs are mailed out around 2 weeks before the

 The starter pack will include your: T-shirt (optional); entry